mudassiribrahim12/Data2SPSS/README.md

 ## Support

 For issues, questions, suggestions, or permission to deploy on personal servers:
-- Contact the author via email
+- Contact the author via email: mudassiribrahim30@gmail.com
 ---

 **Data2SPSS: Making data preparation faster, easier, and more reliable for researchers worldwide.**